-Once upon a time, Singapore was mostly covered with jungles and swamps.
-As more people settled on the island, nature made way for roads and buildings to house the growing population.
+Once upon a time, Singapore island was mostly covered with jungles and swamps and was home to a small, sleepy fishing village.

+Then more and more people came and settled on the island, and greenery and nature had to make way for roads and buildings.

 To build a beautiful and special home, people started to transform Singapore into a Garden City.
-Green parks started to emerge.
-Fast-growing shady trees were planted while creeper plants started to cover our flyovers and overhead bridges.
+Green parks started to emerge across our island.
+Fast-growing shady trees such as the Rain Tree and Yellow Flame Tree were planted while creeper plants started to cover our flyovers and overhead bridges.
 These made Singapore a place where people can live, work and play in a garden environment that they helped create - a City in a Garden.